NDSU-Geddes-Lab/cultured-microbe-identification/README.md

 - Change directories to the directory where you downloaded the scripts
 - Run `pip3 install virtualenv` (if virtualenv not installed)
 - Next, run `python3 -m venv python_env` (name your python virtual environment, here we named it **python_env**)
-- Lastly, run `source python_env/bin/activate` to activate the environment
+- Next, run `source python_env/bin/activate` to activate the environment
+- Next, run `pip3 install pandas` in install pandas library that will be used in the python script

 ##### Preparation for python3 environment on Windows: